-We interchange the terms second and foreign in referring to the context of English teaching.
+In some of our professional musing about teaching and learning, we interchange the terms second and foreign in referring to the context of English (and other L2) teaching.
+But some caution is warranted, particularly in relation to a curriculum or a lesson, because (a) the difference between the two is significant, and (b) this dichotomy has been over generalized in recent years.

 The operational distinction between a second and foreign language context is usually concerned with what is going on outside language classrooms.
+Once your students leave your class, which language will they hear in the hallways, out on the sidewalks, and in the stores?

 Second language learning contexts are those in which the classroom target language is readily available beyond the classroom.
+Teaching English in the United States or Canada clearly falls into this (ESL) category.

 Foreign language contexts are those in which students learn a language of other countries and do not have ready-made contexts for communication beyond their classroom.
+They may be obtainable through language clubs, special media opportunities, books, or an occasional tourist, but efforts must be made to create such opportunities.
+Teaching English in China, Iraq or Russia is almost always a context of English as a foreign language (EFL).